Aggressive Representation

 If you have a disability, disease or disorder or have suffered an injury (at work or away from work) and have concerns that your employer is disregarding your work restrictions or is not allowing you to return to work following your medical leave of absence, you need an experienced attorney who can competently assertively fight for your right to be free from disability discrimination.
 Contact us for a free consultation.

+We work hard to make our injured clients whole.
 When you are injured in an unexpected accident, it can be hard to know where to begin.
 People often don't know what losses they are able to recover after an accident.
 Things such as medical treatment or maximizing the benefits on their insurance policies are tricky issues that may necessitate guidance.
 At Hicks & Hicks we recognize that when you have suffered a personal injury, there are often no remedies to make you truly whole again.
 Time, emotional distress and physical pain are things that injured individuals can never recover.
 That is why we strive to obtain the maximum compensation available for our clients.
 While money often cannot replace your loss, we are dedicated to helping accident victims find the relief that they need to make it right.